 Both academic engagement and RSI can be either synchronous or asynchronous.
 While synchronous options are often listed without other conditions (i.e., the student simply showing up might suffice), asynchronous options are often conditioned on the presence of “interactive” elements.

-Regarding RSI, specifically, one of the substantive interaction examples provided is “direct instruction,” which we believe applies to synchronous instruction of any kind but likely would not be interpreted as inclusive of asynchronous direction instruction unless instructor interactive elements are also present.
-Additional guidance from the Department on this issue would be appreciated.
-In the meantime, we would strongly recommend ensuring that some opportunity for active participation beyond attendance/passive completion is made available to the student whenever relying on asynchronous activities to meet RSI or academic engagement requirements.
+Regarding RSI, specifically, one of the substantive interaction examples provided is “direct instruction,” which applies to synchronous instruction only.
+Therefore, we would strongly recommend ensuring that some opportunity for active participation beyond attendance/passive engagement is made available to the student whenever relying on asynchronous activities to meet RSI or academic engagement requirements.

 For the “at least two” types of substantive interaction requirement, how often do at least two need to be demonstrated?